zeerakmo/Level4IndividualProject/timelog.md

 * *4 hour*
   *  Researched how I could train my own models and why MTCNN might allow for this
-  *  Set up a 68 point facial landmark algortihm on Google collab that uses the DLIB detector
+  *  Set up a 68 point facial landmark algorithm on Google collab that uses the DLIB detector
-  *  Now I have 3 algorithms avaliable
+  *  Now I have 3 algorithms available

 ## 14 Oct 2020

 * *0.5 hour*
-  *  Had a meeting with advisor about progress, discussed researching more algortihms
+  *  Had a meeting with advisor about progress, discussed researching more algorithms
 * *7.5 hour*
   *  Set up a Retina Face implementation on Google Collab as my 4th algorithm
   *  Downloaded mendeley to manage my literature